Cyrus9721/GlycoNMR/README.md

 - GODESS experimentally-informed simulation data can be can be downloaded [here](https://drive.google.com/file/d/15qIixe-irZyJKzvuoINuK1-d53nC8Jyh/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our 2023 manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />

--The complete list of chemical formulae of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://github.com/Cyrus9721/GlycoNMR/files/12384105/GODESS_Chemical_formula.csv)
+- The complete list of chemical formulae of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://github.com/Cyrus9721/GlycoNMR/files/12384105/GODESS_Chemical_formula.csv)

-See appendix of manuscript for higher level summaries of the data.
+- See appendix of manuscript for higher level summaries of the data.

 - Glycoscience.DB experimental data can be downloaded [here](https://drive.google.com/file/d/1z6OMzvvALq8rOZBWAW5C9yBr_UBQ__ZT/view?usp=sharing).
 This data was downloaded from the open access, publicly available Glycosciences.DB website discussed in this publication, Böhm, Michael, et al. "Glycosciences.
 DB: an annotated data collection linking glycomics and proteomics data (2018 update)."
 Nucleic Acids Research 47.D1 (2019): D1195-D1201. , with download criteria given in our 2023 manuscript. <br />